Thursday, November 30, 2017

 Luther's choice of words was not guided by the most extended distribution pattern.
 So he proposed the less frequent Lippe (lip) instead of the widespread Lefze (chaps), although the latter word is still known today as the lip of wild animals and jokingly used in the case of humans.

-In the case of Geißel (scourge) used by Luther in his German Bible, the Slavic Peitsche (whip) became the winner.
+In Luther's German Bible, Geißel (scourge) was defeated by the Slavic Peitsche (whip).
 In modern language, Geißel is only religiously known or used figuratively.

 In his translation of the Bible into German, Luther's driving force was instead: How do I best convey the verity of the Gospel?
 In his Sendbrief vom Dolmetschen (Epistle about Translation), he clearly states that translation means transmitting evangelical truth.

-3. In his concern for spreading the Gospel, Luther used the German language that he thought was appropriate to the occasion.
+3. Luther used the German language he thought appropriate to the occasion in his concern for spreading the Gospel.
 He always wrote with an eye toward his potential readers.
 For him, language and theology were interlaced.

 Here is a nice example: Lieber Bapst, man soll dich bescheissen und an die Sonne setzen und lassen wider trocken werden, dass ich mit gutem gewissen jnen für einen Fartzesel und Gottes feind halten mag.
 Mich kan er nicht für einen esel halten, denn er weiß, das ich von Gottes sonder gnaden gelerter bin in der Schrifft (Dear pope, one should shit on you, place you in the sun, and let you dry so that with a good conscience I may take you for a farting donkey and God‘s foe.
 He cannot take me for a donkey for he knows that I am knowledgeable in the Gospel thanks to God‘s special grace).

-Luther’s Bible was often the only book in a Protestant home in the olden days.
-During long winter evenings, somebody knowledgeable read some text to all others in the household establishing a common High German vocabulary during the 18th and 19th centuries.
+Luther's Bible was often the only book in a Protestant home in the olden days.
+During long winter evenings, somebody knowledgeable read some text to everyone in the household, establishing a common High German vocabulary during the 18th and 19th centuries.

 *